fidelix-project/fidelix/INSTALL.md

 * /usr: User programs.
 Traditionally, this is sometimes put on a separate partition.

+**Note:** if you are installing to a GPT formatted disk and plan to use legacy boot (currently the default on all systems), make sure you also create a BIOS Boot Partition with partition type `EF02`.
+Otherwise, the bootloader installation will fail.

 ## Installing the System Software

 ### Setting the SYSTEM Variable